Epithelia are multiscale active liquid crystals: Methods

 \subsection{Microscopy}

-Samples were imaged at high resolution on a home-build optical microscope setup based on an inverted Axiovert200 microscope body (Zeiss), a spinning disk unit (CSU-X1, Yokogawa), and an emCCD camera (iXon 897, Andor).
+Samples were live-imaged with a home-build optical microscope setup based on an inverted Axiovert200 microscope body (Zeiss), a spinning disk unit (CSU-X1, Yokogawa), and an emCCD camera (iXon 897, Andor).
 IQ-software (Andor) was used for setup-control and data acquisition.
 Illumination was performed using fiber-coupling of different lasers [$405$~nm (CrystalLaser) and $488$~nm (Coherent)].
-Cells on over glasses were inspected with an EC Plan-NEOFLUAR $40 \times 1.3$ Oil immersion objective (Zeiss).
+The cells on glasses were inspected with an EC Plan-NEOFLUAR $40 \times 1.3$ Oil immersion objective (Zeiss).
 Images were taken in three focal-planes within a distance of $352$~nm for a maximal intensity projection.
+The position of the nuclei was used in the image analysis as a test of single-cell segmentation.